GS-GauravSingh/Talks-Frontend/README.md

 # Talks-Frontend

-Talks is a real-time chat web app. built using the MERN stack and this repo. is specially for the frontend part of the Talks.
+Talks is a real-time chat web application built using the MERN stack and this repository is specially for the frontend part of the Talks.